haskell-game-programming/haskell-game-programming.github.io/SDL/SDL » SDL1 » Introduction.md

 * The SDL subsystems that you are going to use need to be initialized (function main)

-* That you may need to keep handles to different entities (screen, colors,
-* images, events, audio chunks, etc.) to use them later on.
+* You may need to keep handles to different entities (screen, colors, images, events, audio chunks, etc.) to use them later on.

 * SDL works at a relatively low level, and it's mostly imperative (IO).
 Even functions to obtain colors (mapRGB) are monadic.